feature-hub/feature-hub/README.md

 }
 ```

-The version of a feature service needs to be incremented
+The version of a Feature Service needs to be incremented
 [semver-compatible](https://semver.org) (without the need for a patch version).
 In this case, a method is added, leading to a minor version bump.

 In general, breaking changes should be avoided.
-If a feature service provider
+If a Feature Service provider
-still needs to make breaking changes, a new feature service implementation for
+still needs to make breaking changes, a new Feature Service implementation for
 the next major version should be added.
 Old major versions should still be
 supported.

 Furthermore, it is possible to add deprecation warnings, and later remove
 deprecated APIs.

-In our example the feature service provider decides to rename the `plus`/`minus`
+In our example the Feature Service provider decides to rename the `plus`/`minus`
 methods to `increment`/`decrement` and adds deprecation warnings (using a
-fictive logger feature service that is declared as a dependency):
+fictive logger Feature Service that is declared as a dependency):

 ```js
 function create(env) {